carolineschnapp/prep-test/gold.md

 An `Enumerator::Lazy` object inherits from `Enumerator` and also includes the `Enumerable` module.

 Calling an `Enumerable` method that isn't overridden by `Enumerator::Lazy` will force enumeration.
-This is why calling `first(3)` does not require (or allow) calling the `.force` method afterwards: Its return value is an `Array`, not an `Enumerable::Lazy` object, and the operation is executed immediately.
+This is why calling `first(3)` does not require (or allow) calling the `.force` method afterwards: Its return value is an `Array`, not an `Enumerator::Lazy` object, and the operation is executed immediately.

 Note that the `force()` method on `Enumerator::Lazy` is just an alias for `Enumerable#to_a`.